avilavida/Visualitzacio-de-dades-PAC2/README.md

 ## How to View the Visualizations

-You can view the interactive visualizations using the following link: [Charts](https://avilavida.github.io/Visualitzaci-de-dades-PAC2/)
+You can view the three visualizations using the following link: [Charts](https://avilavida.github.io/Visualitzaci-de-dades-PAC2/)